Kotlin Help

 fun main() { //sampleStart val s = "abc" println("$s.length is ${s.length}") // abc.length is 3 //sampleEnd }

 You can use templates both in multiline and escaped strings.
-To insert the dollar sign $ in a multiline string (which doesn't support backslash escaping) before any symbol, which is allowed as a beginning of an identifier, use the following syntax:
+However, multiline strings don't support backslash escaping.
+To insert the dollar sign $ in a multiline string before any symbol allowed at the beginning of an identifier, use the following syntax:

 val price = """ ${'$'}_9.99 """